zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

-In this deployment we have a preconfigured route.
+In this deployment we have a pre-configured route.
 To see it click **Edit** and then **Routes** on the left.

   ![](images/apigw_edit.png " ")